Facebook pixel Steven M. Schultz | Faculty | Pepperdine Caruso School of Law Skip to main content

 Biography

 Professor Schultz is a two-time graduate of UCLA.
 He earned summa cum laude and Phi Beta Kappa honors with his bachelor's degree in 1984 and graduated from the UCLA School of Law in 1987.
-Immediately following law school, Professor Schultz served as a law clerk to the Honorable Stephen V. Wilson of the US District Court for the Central District of California.
+Immediately following law school, Professor Schultz served as a law clerk to the Honorable Stephen V. Wilson of the United States District Court for the Central District of California.

 Professor Schultz practiced labor and employment law for more than a decade with Gibson Dunn in Los Angeles.
 He was elected to Gibson Dunn's partnership in 1995.
 In 1998, Professor Schultz joined one of his clients, MiniMed Inc., a publicly-traded biomedical device company focused on helping people with diabetes.
 At MiniMed, he was a member of the senior management team, holding positions which included Senior Vice President of Human Resources and Assistant General Counsel.